Njorogetracy/find-the-origin/README.md

 ## Project Goals

 Let's get quizycall is a quiz website created in partial fulfilment with the second milestone project for Code Institute's Full Stack Software Development course.
-It was developed out of curiosity to test if people are aware of the history and geography beyond the space they occupy.
+It was developed out of curiosity.
+It tests people's awareness of the history and geography beyond the space they occupy.
 It tests how much knowledge people have about different parts of the world.

 ### Site Owner Goals
 - Test users knowledge on world geography and history
 - Provide questions and answers for the users
 - Show rules of the game
 - Show users results once quiz is done
+- Display countdown time for users
 - Display score as users play
 - Display the correct and wrong answers when user plays game

 ### User Goals
 - Easily navigate through the game
-- Understand the rules of the game
+- Reand and understand the rules of the game
 - Get questions upon starting the game
+- See how much time they have left to finish the quiz
 - See correct and wrong answers while playing the game
 - See score while playing the game and upon completion of the game